Cursed Good Luck

 “Indeed I have not!” she stated haughtily.

 Not that she realized, at least.
 Amina shared a knowing look with Bartholomew.
-Victoria Van der Witten, Force of Nature Extraordinaire, surmounted any obstacle that dare obstruct her path.
+Victoria Van der Witten, Force of Nature Extraordinaire, surmounted any obstacle that dared obstruct her path.
 Sometimes without even realizing it was there to begin with.
 Normally outstandingly astute with a keen eye and sharp judgment, on rare occasions she could overlook such ramifications.